-Sydenham is a well-established suburb in Victoria within the Brimbank local government area (postcode 3037).
-With a population of 10,578, the suburb has a mix of young professionals and families with a median age of 37.
+Sydenham is an established suburb in Victoria within the Brimbank local government area (postcode 3037).
+The area has roughly 10,578 residents and a mix of families and early-career residents, with a median age of 37.
 Households earn a median income of $94K per year, with an average household size of 2.8 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.3% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, clerical & administrative, technicians & trades.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are Australian, English, Italian.

 Sydenham is served by 3 schools, including 2 primary, 1 secondary.
 The average ICSEA score is 1036, which is around the national average of 1,000.
 Public transport access includes 29 bus stops.
 Healthcare facilities include 1 private hospital.
 The crime rate in the Brimbank LGA is higher than average at 9,438 incidents per 100,000 population.

-From an investment perspective, Sydenham offers a gross rental yield of 3.3%, rated as moderate yield.
-Property prices are near the state median ($704K/$875K).
+On the investment side, The gross rental yield works out to roughly 3.7%, which reads as moderate yield.
+Property prices are near the state median ($709K/$875K).
 The price-to-income ratio of 7.5x is considered moderate.
-House prices have moved -5.1% year-on-year.
+House prices have moved +0.6% year-on-year.
+Population growth of +0.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.